Skip to main content

 • The champion acts as the authoritative figure responsible for reviewing, approving, or rejecting requests within their designated domain, ensuring that all requests and changes to applications and hardware align with organizational policies and budgets.

-Please note, the champion can be an admin or an employee within the IT Hub.
+Please note, the champion can be an admin or an employee within Electric.

 However, all champions should have the correct privilege levels within the third party application or relevant other portals to take actions on behalf of others who have requests.